Group marriage does not look quite so terrible as the philistines, whose minds cannot get beyond brothels, imagine it to be.

 As does Christopher Hitchens: “The argument with faith is the foundation and origin of all arguments, because it is the beginning—but not the end—of all arguments about philosophy, science, history, and human nature” (God Is Not Great).

-It’s often been noted how few respected or recognizable voices of atheism there are in the US, less even than communism.
-This most obscure, eccentric of pastimes is associated with the oddball atheist Madalyn Murray O’Hair, who pathetically along with her family was murdered by one of their group in 1995.
+It’s often been noted how few respected or recognizable voices of atheism there are in the US, fewer even than communism.
+This most obscure and eccentric of pastimes is associated with the oddball atheist Madalyn Murray O’Hair, who pathetically along with her family was murdered by one of their group in 1995.
 I would say the reason for atheism’s invisibility has less to do with Americans’ notorious religious conformity than with good old American pragmatism.
 Nothing need be said.
 And then, suddenly, after the 9/11 terrorist attacks, a great deal needed to be said, when the question of religion—the religion of the Other—blasted into the forefront of the national psyche.
-In the space of four years, four notable books advocating atheism made it into the news: Sam Harris’ The End of Faith (2004), Richard Dawkins’ The God Delusion (2006), Daniel Dennett’s Breaking the Spell (2006), and Christopher Hitchens’ God Is Not Great (2007).
+In the space of four years, four notable books on atheism made it into the news: Sam Harris’ The End of Faith (2004), Richard Dawkins’ The God Delusion (2006), Daniel Dennett’s Breaking the Spell (2006), and Christopher Hitchens’ God Is Not Great (2007).

 Let’s pick out some of these books’ pithier pronouncements, such as Hitchens’ quip that “philosophy begins where religion ends.”
 Or Dawkins: “One of the truly bad effects of religion is that it teaches us that it is a virtue to be satisfied with not understanding.”
-As Dawkins cites Dennett: “A baffingly large number of intellectuals ‘believe in belief’ even though they lack religious belief themselves.”
-We’ll return to this notion of “belief in belief” later.
+As Dawkins cites Dennett: “A baffingly large number of intellectuals ‘believe in belief’ even though they lack religious belief themselves” (we’ll return to this notion of “belief in belief” later).
 Dawkins recycles Marx’s “opium of the masses” idea: “Religious faith has something of the same character as falling in love (and both have many of the attributes of being high on an addictive drug).”
 As does Dennett: “Are religions themselves a kind of saccharine for the brain…a subspecies of folk medicine, in which we self-medicate for relief, using therapies honed by thousands of years of trial-and-error development?”
 Sam Harris is particularly adept at aphoristic statements: “While religious people are not generally mad, their core beliefs absolutely are….The history of Christianity is principally a story of mankind’s misery and ignorance rather than of its required love of God.”

 We also see a shift in these “New Atheists” from the traditional focus on the internal and logical inconsistencies of religion to actually existing religions’ effects on people and society, their resultant trail of murder and mayhem, private misery, sexual dysfunction and psychological damage.
 Harris has taken a lot of heat for his characterization of Islam as the worst of present-day religions, and specifically his contention that in certain cases it “may even be ethical to kill people,” in preempting their attempt to kill us.
 In his “ticking bomb” scenario, if a Muslim terrorist presents a credible, imminent threat to detonate a nuclear weapon in a Western city, “the only thing likely to ensure our survival may be a nuclear first strike of our own….the West must either win the argument or win the war.
 All else will be bondage.”
 Needless to say, a nuclear strike, whether deterrent or retaliatory, on a territory suspected of harboring the ringleaders would accomplish nothing and be catastrophic for the population affected.
 Such polemics have gotten Harris pegged as a strident rightwing Islamophobe.
 This is not wholly fair, as his writings are on the whole carefully reasoned and relentless in stimulating critical discussion in the fault lines of politically correct discourse, which is always a good thing.
 He is carrying out atheism in action: a thoroughgoing and largely humorless critique of the religious status quo everywhere, including the liberal-left, with its equally humorless brand of progressivism and wholesale embrace of the world’s faiths.
 Harris’ main fault was to attract the attention of Slavoj Žižek: “Pascal’s Wager, you know, proved that it was rational to believe in God if there was the slightest chance it would annoy Sam Harris.”

 Despite the urgency of the Islamic question in the post-9/11 world, atheism remains what it is, an intellectual stimulant with no purpose beyond clearing the air or leveling the playing field.
 Since these books reveal only the obvious and offer little in the way of fresh knowledge, they must be read in another frame of mind, as rhetorical or stylistic exercises.
-You might now guess that this is what I am getting at by the “problem with the atheists” of my title: namely, that the most articulate spokesmen for atheism in our time have, finally, little of anything new to say, since after all, nothing need be said.
+You might now guess that this is what I am getting at by the “problem with the atheists” of my title: namely, that the most articulate spokespersons for atheism in our time have, finally, little of anything new to say, since after all, nothing need be said.

 In fact, this is not what I am getting at.
-I quite enjoyed these books, especially Hitchens’, the most eloquent of the four, who should be required reading for any doubting Christians.
+I quite enjoyed these books, especially Hitchens’, the most eloquent of the four and who should be required reading for any doubting Christians.
 Indeed, it’s the Christian who is really their intended audience, not the jaded atheist.
 But I have another agenda, and more arguments to unfold before we get there.

 The religious continuum

 The most repressive type of state, where dogma exerts the greatest force, is totalitarianism (level 1), exemplified by Nazi Germany, North Korea, the “Big Brother” dystopia in George Orwell’s novel 1984, and the like.
 These societies are not simply police states but seek total control over their subjects’ every thought and behavior.
 When police states relax their grip somewhat and give people a measure of freedom to speak and assemble, while maintaining a tight top-down grip on social organization, we rise to authoritarianism (level 2).
-The type and extent of authoritarianism can vary from relatively more militaristic societies such as present-day China to more benign varieties like Singapore, which is cosmetically democratic but offers few political options or mechanisms for change.
+The type and extent of authoritarianism can vary from relatively more militaristic societies such as present-day China to more benign varieties like Singapore, which is cosmetically liberal but offers few political options or mechanisms for change.

 All totalitarian states are theocracies in a sense, since they draw on quasi-religious symbolism—“myths of redemption and messianism” and “the ceaseless invocation of a ‘Radiant Future’” (Hitchens)—to brainwash and mobilize the masses.
 The Chinese communists and the Maoist Shining Path movement of Peru frequently depicted in their propaganda posters landscapes with glowing rays in the distance or bursts of light surrounding their leaders, reminiscent of the halos in Christian iconography.
-The North Korean founder Kim Il-sung and his son Kim Jong-il, the Great Leader and Dear Leader as they are respectively styled, have been accorded divine, immortal status.
+The North Korean founder Kim Il-sung and his son Kim Jong-il, the Great Leader and Dear Leader as they are respectively styled, are accorded divine, immortal status.
 Evidently in the minds of the people they are still alive, despite the massive state funerals they received.

 Though it is enshrined in the Constitution, the US did not see true religious freedom until the twentieth century (level 3).
 Today, Americans can practice any faith in peace, even start up their own new churches and receive tax-exempt status from the state.
 Muslims, Hindus, Buddhists, etc., are likewise free to practice their faith in this country.
 Level 3 also implies the freedom not to believe—atheism.
 As unpopular as atheists are to the majority of Americans, they are not persecuted.
 This is extremely significant.
 Atheism may be redundant, but it should never be taken for granted.
 Nothing need be said, but the right to atheism requires that everything must be said, since it could all be taken away.
 For most of history, and the present as well in many parts of the world, to assert the unsayable and unthinkable, to deny the existence of god, results in your immediate or delayed death, by an attacking mob or execution by the state.
 Atheists are thus morally obligated to announce themselves wherever it’s safe to do so in order to make their voices heard loud and clear.
 The beacon of freedom shines most brightly at the extremes of permissible expression.